ArgusMagnus/ValheimServersideQoL/README.md

 ## Features
 - Time Signs: Signs which show the ingame time
-- Automatic Map Tables: Automatically add pins for portals and ships to map tables
+- Map Tables: Automatically add pins for portals and ships to map tables
 - Tames
     - Commandable: Make all tames commandable (like wolves)
     - Taming progress: Show taming progress messages to nearby players